 Madison DeRose was first diagnosed with scoliosis in the 2nd grade.
 While she wore a brace, she continued to pursue her passion for playing soccer, lacrosse, and basketball for many years.

 Madison received conservative treatment from Shevaun Doyle, MD, Assistant Attending Orthopedic Surgeon at Hospital for Special Surgery.
 However, by age 14, Madison’s condition had progressed to a level that required surgery.
 Given Madison’s passion for sports, her family was concerned by the impact the surgery might have on her ability to play at a competitive level in high school.

-Dr. Doyle referred the DeRose family to Roger F. Widmann, MD, Chief of Pediatric Orthopedic Surgery at HSS, for surgical management.
-Madison’s mother explains: "I really appreciated Dr. Widmann’s attitude,” she says.
-“Knowing that athletics was a big part of Madison’s life, he reassured us that spinal fusion would not change who she was as a person, and that she could resume her life as an athlete three months after surgery.
+In May 2010, Dr. Doyle referred the Madison and her family to Roger F. Widmann, MD, Chief of Pediatric Orthopedic Surgery at HSS.
+Upon meeting Dr. Widmann, the family’s concern was alleviated.
+Madison’s mother explains: "I really appreciated Dr. Widmann’s attitude.
+Knowing that athletics was a big part of Madison’s life, he reassured us that spinal fusion would not change who she was as a person, and that she could resume her life as an athlete three months after surgery.
 Even though Madison was having major surgery, we did not feel like it was the end of the world.
-It almost felt routine,” says Mrs. DeRose.
+It almost felt routine."

-"Thanks to Dr. Widmann and the rest of the Hospital for Special Surgery pediatric team,” Mrs. DeRose says, “she’s still Madison, only straighter."
+"Thanks to Dr. Widmann and the rest of the Hospital for Special Surgery pediatric team," says Mrs. DeRose, "she’s still Madison, only straighter."